QChASM/AaronTools-docs/source/tutorials/zmat.rst

 Converting Z-Matrix to Cartesian Coordinates
 --------------------------------------------
-With the Z-matrix definition now saved as `zmat` and the corresponding variables as the dictionary `vars`, the following Python code will build a new :py:meth:`AaronTools.geometry.Geometry` object with the corresponding coordinates:
+With the Z-matrix definition now saved as :code:`zmat` and the corresponding variables as the dictionary :code:`vars`, the following Python code will build a new :py:meth:`AaronTools.geometry.Geometry` object with the corresponding coordinates:

 .. code-block:: python